Devansh-Seth-DEV/PythonAudioProcessing/README.md

 times         = np.linespace(0, audio_ts, num=nframes*sampleWidth);    # getting the time invterval in X-axis of audio time
 ```

-At last we'll visualize our audio signals using matplotlib
+Now we can visualize the audio signals using matplotlib
 ```python
 # VISUALIZATION OF AUDIO
 plt.figure(figsize=figsize);    # setting the dimention of graph